By: Robert Avsec, Executive Fire Officer

 and warning systems—but you’re stressed by the anxiety of not knowing when it will arrive.
 Or if it will arrive this time.

 And isn’t cancer among firefighters the same thing in many ways?
 We already know the numbers of firefighters of developing cancers of all kinds are higher that of the public.
 But we also know that we’ve only begun paying closer attention to the issue of firefighters and cancer in the past ten years or so.
+You can hop over to these guys to consult expert doctors and get medical recommendations.

 And ten years is probably being generous.
 I retired as a battalion chief in December 2007 and cancer among firefighters was barely on the radar screen of firefighter safety issues.
 Gross decon following a structure fire?
 Clean your gear after every structure fire?
 Annual physicals with cancer screenings?
 These were not “hot topics” in the mid-2000’s.